nmfrankel/RegentScores/README.md

 ## UPDATE In Progress

 I plan to update this project and optimize it in the future. **Expected finish date: 1/1/2022**
+-	All backend is currently laoding static files

 <pre>
 ||\\   ||\\   //||||||||